Introducing C1:

 • Treats each interaction as isolated

-• Governs when output is committed
+• Designed to govern when output is committed

-• Emits output when meaning stabilizes
+• Designed to emit output when meaning stabilizes

-• Preserves state across interactions
+• Designed to preserve state across interactions

 The Timeline